redstarxx/OSISDiscordAssistant/README.md

 ### Step Four: Running Your Bot
 Once you have done all of the steps above, you are ready to run your bot!

+### Self-Hosting
+Yes, this bot can be self-hosted.
+And as a matter of fact, this bot is self-hosted.
+However, I will not provide support.
+You are on your own.